Helicopter Academy logo

 Helicopter Pilot Career Path FAQ

-What is the most efficient helicopter pilot career path?
+What is the best helicopter pilot career path from zero experience?

-A practical career path is online ground school, Private Pilot Helicopter, Commercial Pilot Helicopter, CFI or CFII, then structured time building and first-job experience.
+A practical path is online helicopter ground school, an introductory lesson, Private Pilot Helicopter, Commercial Pilot Helicopter, CFI or CFII, then structured time building and first-job planning.

 How does Helicopter Academy help with career planning?

-When should I start thinking about helicopter pilot jobs and salary?
+When should I start looking at helicopter pilot jobs and salary?

-Start early.
-Job and salary goals should influence training sequence, budget, schedule, ratings, and the amount of time-building support you need.
+Start before training begins.
+Job and salary goals should influence the training sequence, lesson frequency, budget, rating choices, and time-building strategy.

 Ready to map a helicopter pilot career path?